 VLANs and inter-VLAN routing in a multilayer switched environment.
 Variants of STP and the use of related enhancements.
 Techniques for network redundancy and load balancing.
 Securing a switched infrastructure.
-Supporting advanced services including multicasting, and maintaining QoS for converged traffic (wireless, voice, video).
+Architectures and techniques for delivering converged and multimedia traffic (voice, video) in the enterprise.
+Prerequisite(s): NET 2001.

-NET 3012 [0.5 credit] IP Architectures and Solutions
+IP Architectures and Solutions

 An exploration of various deployment options that can be implemented atop an IP network core.
-The focus will be on any technique, technology or architecture that serves to enhance IP delivery and connectivity or provides a service leveraging the IP infrastructure.
+The focus is on techniques, technologies and architectures that serve to enhance IP delivery and connectivity, or provide a service leveraging the IP infrastructure.
+Includes Layer 2 and 3 VPNs